aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Username:** Username to connect to the CalDAV server
 	- **Password:** Password used for the connection.
 The password will be saved encrypted in the option config file.
 	- ** Use IMAP/POP3 Account Password** Instead of entering the password you can use the IMAP/Pop3 Password from the Outlook Account associated with the folder, the password is fetched from the Windows registry entry of the Outlook profile.
 	- **Email address:** email address used as remote identity for the CalDAV server, necessary to synchronize the organizer.
+The email address can also be used for autodiscovery via DNS lookups, see section Autodiscovery.

 - *Sync settings*:
 	- Synchronization settings
 		- **Outlook -> Server (Replicate):** syncronizes everything from Outlook to the server (one way)